 Avoid Using Credit Cards to Pay Medical Bills

 Another important thing is to avoid paying your medical debt with a credit card.
-Credit card debt is always referred to credit bureaus, and even if you make monthly payments and stay in good standing with the credit card company, the debt will still show up.
+Credit card debt is always referred to credit bureaus, and even if you make monthly payments and stay in good standing with the credit card company, the debt will still show up for seven years.

 Learn more in our article, Before You Put that Medical Bill on a Credit Card, Read This!